ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 &handle to open object in examiner
 *r/*g to wrap code in real/game time threads

-If you want to overwrite instead of append text: dumpobject(Presets.TechPreset,"w") If you want to dump functions as well: dumptable(Presets.TechPreset,nil,true) If you want to save the console text: Debug>Write Logs (very helpful for examining an object)
+If you want to overwrite instead of append text: dumplua(Presets.TechPreset,"w") If you want to dump functions as well: dumptable(Presets.TechPreset,nil,true) If you want to save the console text: Debug>Write Logs (very helpful for examining an object)